-Minced Beef with Vegetables a la Dominicana is a dish that can be adapted in many ways, and it is as loaded with vegetables as it is with flavor.
+Minced beef with vegetables a la Dominicana is a dish that can be adapted in many ways.
+This mince beef recipe is as loaded with vegetables as it is with flavor.

 This shouldn't surprise anyone, but the food we eat today, our comfort food, the food we love most, is most probably the kind of food that a poor peasant created at some point to feed her family.
 From the French bouillabaisse, made by poor fishermen's wives with the fish they kept after a day's sale, to the Brazilian feijoada, a black bean stew with the bits of pork the slavemasters deemed too disgusting to eat, and were passed down to the slaves.
-Today these dishes are iconic, served with pomp and ceremony at fancy restaurants the world over -- after getting rid of the cheap fish and "disgusting" bits of pork, of course.
+Today these dishes are iconic, served with pomp and ceremony at fancy restaurants the world over.

 About our recipe

-Minced Beef with Vegetables a la Dominicana Recipe
+[Recipe + Video] Minced Beef with Vegetables a la Dominicana

 - 1 red bell pepper

-- ½ tablespoon of hot sauce, or to taste
+- ½ tablespoon hot sauce, or to taste